dssg/triage/src/triage/component/audition/README.md

 1. Gets rid of really bad model groups wrt the metric of interest.
 A model group is discarded if:
 * It’s never close to the “best” model (define close to best) or
-* If it’s metric is below a certain number (define min threshold)  at least once We iterate over various values of these parameters to end up with a reasonable number of model groups to pass ot the next step
+* If it’s metric is below a certain number (define min threshold)  at least once

+We iterate over various values of these parameters to end up with a reasonable number of model groups to pass ot the next step

 2. Apply existing (or new, custom) selection rules to the model groups passed from step 1.
 Current supported rules are “best_most_recent”, “best_average” for one or two metrics, best_recent_average, “lowest_variance”, high_avg_low_variance, “most_frequent_best_distance”
-a.
-For each rule
+    1. For each rule
-For each time period
+        1. For each time period
-It applies the rule to select a model for that time period (based on performance of that model so far) It calculates the evaluation metric for that selected model on the next time period calculates regret (how much worse is the selected model compared to the best model in the next time period) Absolute value rank/percentile [todo]
+            1. It applies the rule to select a model for that time period (based on performance of that model so far)
+            2. It calculates the evaluation metric for that selected model on the next time period
+            3. calculates regret (how much worse is the selected model compared to the best model in the next time period)
+                1. Absolute value
+                2. rank/percentile [todo]

-Now we have a regret for each rule for each time period.
-We now have to decide on which rule to use Do all/most rules pick the same/similar model groups?
+3. Now we have a regret for each rule for each time period.
+We now have to decide on which rule to use.
+Do all/most rules pick the same/similar model groups?
 If so, then audition should output those model groups

 Output:
 * Top k model groups for each rule and average regret for each rule